cmse822/project-1-team-9/Project1 Report.md

 | Intel(R) Xeon(R) Gold 6148 40-Core Processor    | $2.4$ GHz  | $32$ KB       | $1024$ KB      | $28$ MB       | 40     |
 | AMD Ryzen 7 3750H 4-Core Processor | $2.30$ GHz  | $348$ KB       | $2$ MB      | $4$ MB       | 4                         |

+To calculate the Peak Performance, we have:
+$$\text{Theoretical peak performance (FLOPS)} = \text{Clock speed (GHz)} \times \text{Number of cores} \times \text{Number of FLOPS per clock cycle}$$

+By assuming that the processor is capable of one flop per clock cycle, the theoretical peak performance for each core is equal to its clock speed.

+For $N=100$, the performance is lower than the theoretical peak performance, which means that the process is memory-bounded.

 ### 5.
 Results gathered from running code on the CPUs are presented in the following figures and compared to the theoretical peak performance.